-Poker is a synonym of a game which gamblers play face to face.
+Poker is a synonym of a game that gamblers play face to face.
 It is unique in a way that sparked bluffing techniques and even gained its own poker terms.
 Poker has its own atmosphere and vibe.

 All this and more players can experience only in land-based casinos.
 Or, so people thought.
 Moving poker to the online world marked a completely new era in gambling.
-Apparently, not many people believed that online poker could achieve the popularity of the more traditional face to face version.
+Apparently, not many people believed that online poker could achieve the popularity of the more traditional face-to-face version.
 However, back in 1998 online gambling already had its supporters and circle of fans.
 Ever since that year, online gambling has been climbing the stairway to success.

 Nowadays, it is difficult to estimate how many people gamble online.
 The number is extremely high, that is for sure.
 Online poker grows in popularity, shifting the focus from ambient bluffing game to more mathematically based one.